Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Symmetry of Hamiltonian and dissipative systems in the real-time formalism

 \section{Symmetry of Hamiltonian and dissipative systems in the real-time formalism}

 Here, we discuss symmetry of an action in Hamiltonian and dissipative systems from the real-time formalism.
-By coupling the system to the environment explicitly violates the $\Qmr$ symmetry, we shall see that our model corresponds to a dissipative system.
+To construct the dissipative system, we couple the system with an environment, and integrate out the environment fields.
+We shall see that the doubling of the symmetry, $\Qmr$ and $\Qma$, occurs in the real-time formalism and the coupling to the environment explicitly violates the $\Qmr$ symmetry.

 We consider the following Lagrangian to discuss the symmetry of the Hamiltonian system,